lxc/linuxcontainers.org/content/incus/introduction.md

  * LTS releases
  * Feature releases

-At present, no LTS releases have been released.
+The current LTS release is Incus 6.0 and is supported until June 2029.

 Feature releases are pushed out every month or so and contain new features as well as bugfixes.
 The normal support length for those releases is of about a month, or until the next release comes out.
 Some Linux distributions might offer longer support for particular feature releases that they decided to ship.

 Commercial support for Incus can be obtained from [Zabbly](https://zabbly.com/incus).